openresty/lua-nginx-module/README.markdown

 Statically Linking Pure Lua Modules
 ===================================

-When LuaJIT 2.x is used, it is possible to statically link the bytecode of pure Lua modules into the Nginx executable.
+With LuaJIT 2.x, it is possible to statically link the bytecode of pure Lua modules into the Nginx executable.

-Basically you use the `luajit` executable to compile `.lua` Lua module files to `.o` object files containing the exported bytecode data, and then link the `.o` files directly in your Nginx build.
+You can use the `luajit` executable to compile `.lua` Lua module files to `.o` object files containing the exported bytecode data, and then link the `.o` files directly in your Nginx build.

 Below is a trivial example to demonstrate this.
 Consider that we have the following `.lua` file named `foo.lua`: